elopio/docs/source/includes/_callAPI.md

 #### augur.api.ReportingWindow.isReportingActive({ tx }[, callback])

 Returns whether the [Reporting Window](#reporting-window) is currently in it's [Reporting Phase](#reporting-phase) or not.
-The Reporting Phase lasts 27 days at the start of a Reporting Window and is followed by a 3 day [Dispute Phase](#dispute-phase).
+The Reporting Phase lasts 27 days at the start of a Reporting Window and is followed by a 3 day [Dispute Round Phase](#dispute-round-phase).
 Returns `1` if the Reporting Window's Reporting Phase is active, `0` if not.

 Reputation Token Call API
 -------------------------